 Plant protein may even be better for us than animal protein sources.
 In one study, plant protein was associated with a lower risk of mortality whereas a high animal protein intake was associated with increased cardiovascular mortality.

 If you’re feeling really adventurous when it comes to your diet, why not opt for insects.
 Yes, you read that correctly.

 Insects and insect-based foods are being marketed as a sustainable food source high in fats, proteins, vitamins and minerals.
 They have low space requirements and emit fewer greenhouse gases than livestock, making them a sustainable alternative food source for the future.

-Whether conventional or not, these nutrition fads really do have some promising health benefits.
 Whilst we’re not saying that you should chow down on beetles and bugs for your next post-workout meal, what could be dismissed as mere fads sometimes have more substance to them.
 Keeping your diet varied and diverse is an important part of leading a healthy lifestyle, and experimenting with new routines could open up a whole new nutritional world.

 - Akhtar, Y and Isman, M, B. (2018).
 Insects as an Alternative Protein.
 Proteins in Food Processing (Second Edition).

 - Azar, S, T et al. (2016).
 Benefits of Ketogenic Diet for Management of Type Two Diabetes: A Review.
 Obesity and Eating Disorders: 2(2.22).

 - Paoli, A. (2014).
 Ketogenic Diet for Obesity: Friend or Foe?
 International Journal of Environmental Research and Public Health: 11, pp 2092-2107.